intel/MultiArchUefiPkg/Docs/Building.md

 native stack for handling emulation.
 This has some runtime overhead and is unneccesary for normal operation.

+### Building with `MAU_TRY_WITHOUT_MMU=YES`

+EmulatorDxe relies on MMU functionality to be present in the host UEFI implementation, as page-based protection is crucial for seamless thunking from native to emulated code.
+`MAU_TRY_WITHOUT_MMU=YES` enables a fallback path via the invalid instruction trap handler.
+This works only if the emulated instruction is misaligned from RISC-V perspective or is an invalid instruction.
+Needless to say, this is pretty flaky, so this build option _also_ forces `MAU_WRAPPED_ENTRY_POINTS=YES`, which is necessary to allow certain, but not all, 3rd party OpRoms and most (but not all) applications to function.

+Consider this a non-production grade workaround.
+Fix your firmware to use the MMU instead.

 ### Building With `MAU_WRAPPED_ENTRY_POINTS=YES`

-EmulatorDxe relies on MMU functionality to be present in the host UEFI implementation.
 If you build with `MAU_WRAPPED_ENTRY_POINTS=YES`, EmulatorDxe will enable an additional mechanism for invoking certain emulated client code from native code.
 It's a more efficient mechanism than relying on no-executable protection and CPU traps, but it only works for interfaces that EmulatorDxe is aware of.

+Note: this is always forced on if you enable `MAU_TRY_WITHOUT_MMU=YES`.

 #### UEFI Interfaces Supported